tivrama/tivrama.github.io/_posts/2016-04-16-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Using Recursion"
+title:  "Using Recursion to Re-create Underscore's _.Flatten"
 date:   2016-04-16 13:10:17 -0700
 categories: jekyll update
 ---

 Last week I sorta replicated underscore's _.flatten function.
-But it used lots of repeated code and only worked as deep as the repetition went (if that makes sense...).
+But it used lots of repeated code and only worked as deep as the repetition went.
 I was planning on tightening it up with a loop.
-But this week, TGA's pre-course work focused on recursion.
+But this week, I am learning about recursion.
 So I tried it, and my new version works much better.
 (Check last week’s blog for my original version.)

 <!-- You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`,  or jekyll serve -' (which actually worked - j.s.)  /blog'which launches a web server and auto-regenerates your site when a file is updated.